skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 to all but the short and encumbered Thordek (who could be pulled over by taller folks in a pinch).
 So they won't be trapped, although scaling the wall in a fight might be tricky.
-They lament one more time that Eomer could not come with them.
+They lament one more time that Eomier could not come with them.

 > Pat had to work late, and thus missed the first half of this
 > session.
-Instead of Eomer simply hanging around the inn or tavern
+Instead of Eomier simply hanging around the inn or tavern
 > for no reason, I had him go into the city on business of his own and
 > not come back.